NC3-LU/cases_web/documentation.md

 We loop through the folder "services" and link the buttons to the correct pages.

 On the right, we have another TOC, with all the titles and subtitles.

+<h4>Article</h4>

+This layout is for the page "**Glossary**".
+This page displays a glossary of the website.

+On the left and on the right there is a TOC.

 <h4>Knowhow</h4>